Protect Bristol Bay from Offshore Drilling

-But Bristol Bay's economically, ecologically and culturally important marine resources face unprecedented threats.
-At the headwaters of the region's salmon producing rivers, multinational mining giant Anglo American is moving forward with plans to develop potentially the world's largest gold and copper mine.
-Further south amid the region's marine waters, oil companies including Royal Dutch Shell are aggressively pressing to open the area to offshore drilling.
+But Bristol Bay's economically, ecologically, and culturally important marine resources face unprecedented threats.
+At the headwaters of the region's salmon-producing rivers, multinational mining giant Anglo American is moving forward with plans to develop what could be the world's largest gold and copper mine.
+Further south, amid the region's marine waters, oil companies including Royal Dutch Shell are aggressively pressing to open the area to offshore drilling.

 AMCC has worked hand-in-hand with local communities, Tribes and fishermen for over seven years to tackle the offshore drilling threat.

-In March of 2010, President Obama announced that Bristol Bay would be protected from offshore oil and gas development until 2017 representing a tremendous victory for the campaign.
+In March of 2010, President Obama announced that Bristol Bay would be protected from offshore oil and gas development until 2017.
+This was a tremendous victory for the campaign.
 This decision halted a lease sale that was moving forward for 2011 and was merely steps away from becoming a reality.
-The region's rich waters are now temporarily protected but as the long and controversial history of offshore drilling in the region's demonstrates, the drive to open Bristol Bay to harmful development will continue unless a lasting solution is put in place.
+The region's rich waters now have temporary protection.
+But as the long and controversial history of offshore drilling in the region's demonstrates, the drive to open Bristol Bay to harmful development will continue unless a lasting solution is put in place.

 Bristol Bay needs permanent protection from offshore development to ensure that the area isn't again opened for leasing in the future.
 Through our Bristol Bay program, AMCC is working with a broad coalition of fishing groups, conservation organizations and Native communities to ensure permanent protection for our nation's fish basket.

 BP's Deepwater Horizon Spill: The Ultimate Wake-up Call for Bristol